 Laws in some states permit the use of marijuana for medical purposes.
 This is because THC - the active ingredient - is powerful enough to help treat the symptoms of glaucoma and reduce nausea in patients with HIV/AIDS or cancer.
 Indiana is not one of these states.
-Federal law considers marijuana a Schedule I Controlled Substance not widely accepted for medical use.
+Federal law considers marijuana as Schedule I Controlled Substance not widely accepted for medical use.
 As a University, USI is required to follow federal laws regarding marijuana.

 If one of your friends is using marijuana, you probably already know if there is a problem.
 Don't blow it off - if you're concerned, there is a good reason you feel that way.
 Learn how to talk to your friend about his/her use.